Blockchain. It’s the future. It’s revolutionary. It’s powerful. It’s… well, what is it?

 This video is simply a joy to view.
 It’s the type of video that you want to watch a couple of times to catch what you may have missed.
 It’s cute, funny, flows well stylistically, and the art is gorgeous.
 It’s also the kind of video that you forget is an ad, which is a testament to how well done it is.
 But, the message isn’t lost in the entertainment factor.
 The story stays on point, the visuals work with the script and don’t distract, and while you may get caught up with the “fun” for a moment, you’re always brought back in to the product.

 Here’s another great example of suburb style and beautiful art choices (love that transition of energy into a UPC code).
-But this video from eloom also targets a major blockchain issue with their message.
+But this video from Eloom also targets a major blockchain issue with their message.
 As a matter of fact, a report came out just this week regarding the massive amount of energy cryptocurrency mining requires.
 The report stated that it actually takes more energy to mine cryptocurrency than it takes to mine precious metals from the ground.
-Given that shocking news, I wouldn’t be surprised if eloom’s video starts getting spread around virally before long.
+Given that shocking news, I wouldn’t be surprised if eloom’s video starts getting spread around viral before long and helps them with the ICO.
 It’s always nice as a business to be ready to solve a problem right when everyone becomes aware of it.

 9. Blockchain And Middlemen